-Day 1 We depart Heathrow airport on an early morning flight with Iberia, via Madrid to Quito, where we arrive late afternoon (to be confirmed once flight schedules are known) and transfer to a lovely guesthouse in the forested mountains not far from Quito.
-Dinner and overnight at El Jardín Guesthouse.
+Day 1 We depart Heathrow airport on an early morning flight with Iberia, via Madrid to Quito, where we arrive late afternoon and transfer to the lovely Casa de Campo Tababela, in bird rich gardens not far from Quito.
+Dinner and overnight at Casa de Campo Tababela.

-Day 8 Having returned south across the equator overnight, we spend our last morning of the cruise back on Santa Cruz, with a tranquil dinghy ride through the mangroves of Turtle Cove, where Golden and Marbled Rays swim just below the surface of the clear water, along with Green Turtles, while the mangroves provide perches for Striated Herons and Brown Pelicans, all at close range as usual.
-From here we return to nearby Baltra for a mid morning flight back to Quito, where we arrive mid afternoon, in time for those not taking the optional mainland Ecuador extension to check in for an evening overnight flight back to Heathrow, via Madrid (to be confirmed once schedules are known).
+Day 10 Having returned south across the equator overnight, we spend our last morning of the cruise back on Santa Cruz, with a tranquil dinghy ride through the mangroves of Turtle Cove, where Golden and Marbled Rays swim just below the surface of the clear water, along with Green Turtles, while the mangroves provide perches for Striated Herons and Brown Pelicans, all at close range as usual.
+From here we return to nearby Baltra for a mid morning flight back to Quito, where we arrive mid afternoon, in time for those not taking the optional mainland Ecuador extension to check in for an evening overnight flight back to Heathrow, via Madrid.
 Dinner and overnight in flight.

 What the price includes:

-Return flights from London Heathrow to Quito, via Madrid, with Iberia (to be confirmed once flight schedules are known), one night full board en-suite accommodation at El Jardín Guesthouse near Quito, return flights from Quito to Galapagos, Galapagos Migration Card and National Park entry fee (120USD), seven nights full board en-suite accommodation, plus snacks and purified water during the cruise, all transport in Ecuador, all on shore excursions with licensed English-speaking guide, snorkel gear (excluding wetsuit, which can be hired on board for 30USD), gift bag, field checklist and the services of your guides.
+Return flights from London Heathrow to Quito, via Madrid, with Iberia, two nights’ full board en-suite accommodation at Casa de Campo Tababela near Quito, return flights from Quito to Galapagos, Galapagos Migration Card and National Park entry fee (120USD), seven nights’ full board en-suite cabin, plus snacks and purified water during the cruise, all transport in Ecuador, all on shore excursions with licensed English-speaking guide, snorkel gear (excluding wetsuit, which can be hired on board for about 30USD), gift bag, field checklist and the services of your guides.

 The lofty Andes have a range of habitats which vary with the altitude, and so Ecuador has the world’s fourth longest bird list, despite its small size!
 To minimise travelling time, with just two lodges, this extension concentrates on the area around Quito, which has more than 10% of the world’s second largest bird family, the dazzling Hummingbirds, and so we may see up to thirty different species of these stunning little birds, including the amazing Sword-billed and Giant Hummingbirds, as well as a multicoloured spectrum of other exotic species, such as Golden-headed Quetzal, Toucan Barbet, Plate-billed Mountain Toucan, Andean Cock-of-the-Rock, numerous Tanagers and even the mighty Andean Condor!
 No wonder this area is ranked number 64 in the world’s top 100 birding sites!
 Throughout this fantastic trip we shall be accompanied by Juan Carlos Calvachi, one of Ecuador’s top bird guides, who knows all the songs and calls.

-Day 1 On our return to Quito from The Galapagos, we will be met by our local guide and transferred to the lovely El Jardín guesthouse in the forested mountains not far from Quito.
-The lodge is set in three acres of bird-friendly grounds with a list of over fifty species, such as Rusty Flowerpiercer, Golden-rumped Euphonia, Golden-bellied Grosbeak and the remarkable Black-tailed Trainbearer.
-Dinner and overnight at El Jardín.
+Day 1 On our return to Quito from The Galapagos, we will be met by our local guide and transferred to the lovely Casa de Campo Tababela not far from Quito.
+The lodge is set in bird-friendly grounds with a list of over fifty species, such as Rusty Flowerpiercer, Golden-rumped Euphonia, Golden-bellied Grosbeak and the remarkable Black-tailed Trainbearer.
+Dinner and overnight at Casa de Campo Tababela.

 Day 4 We have a day trip to the Mashpi area, birding from 6000 feet down to 2700 feet, where a small reserve called Amagusa has feeders which attract fantastic Choco endemics like Velvet-purple Coronet, Empress Brilliant, Purple-bibbed Whitetip, Violet-tailed Sylph and Moss-backed, Rufous-throated, Flame-faced, Glistening-green and Black-chinned Tanagers.
 Other possibilities in this productive area include Cloud Forest Pygmy-Owl, Bronze-olive Pygmy-Tyrant, Black Solitaire, Indigo Flowerpiercer, Orange-breasted and Scaled Fruiteaters and many more cloud forest and subtropical species.
 Dinner and overnight at Septimo Paraiso.

-Day 8 We have a leisurely morning to enjoy the bird life at the lodge before leaving for the airport to check in for an evening flight home, via Madrid, with Iberia.
-Dinner and overnight in flight (to be confirmed once flight schedules are known).
+Day 8 We have a leisurely morning to enjoy the bird life at the lodge before leaving for the airport to check in for a late afternoon flight home, via Madrid, with Iberia.
+Dinner and overnight in flight.

-Day 9 We arrive at Heathrow airport around 4.30pm (to be confirmed once flight schedules are known).
+Day 9 We arrive at Heathrow airport around 3pm.

-Deposit; £600 (this will be waived for those already booking the Galapagos cruise)
+Deposit; £900 This will be waived for those already booking the Galapagos cruise

 What the price includes:

-Return flights from London Heathrow to Quito, via Madrid, with Iberia (to be confirmed once flight schedules are known), six nights full board en-suite accommodation including snacks, all transport and entry fees in Ecuador, bird checklist and the services of your guides.
+Return flights from London Heathrow to Quito, via Madrid, with Iberia, seven nights’ full board en-suite accommodation including snacks, all transport and reserve entry fees in Ecuador, bird checklist and the services of your guides.